mrcgrtz/styleguide/README.md

-# Coding Style Guide
+# Dreamseer’s Indisputable Coding Style

 **This is my personal frontend coding style guide.** It is a living document and new ideas are always welcome.
 I do not intend to impose my style preferences on other people’s code or projects; if an existing common style exists, it should be respected.

-The key words “MUST”, MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in
+The keywords “MUST”, MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in
 [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).